 - Working with Us

-Nestled between Mount Hood and the Columbia River, picturesque Hood River County attracts residents seeking pastoral ambience and a few acres of land.
+Picturesque Hood River County attracts residents seeking pastoral ambience and a few acres of land.
 But soon enough, they must face the challenges of muddy fields, sick animals, broken fences, and living far from the conveniences of town.
-That’s when these landowners—some of them novices—contact the OSU Extension Service for help.

 “I wanted new landowners in this region to have access to research-based advice on topics like pasture management and animal feed requirements,” said Brian Tuck, director of the Mid-Columbia Agricultural Research and Extension Center in Hood River.
 Originally, he thought that two-page fact sheets were the way to go, but after exploring the idea with EESC, the team saw an opportunity to reach more people through podcasts.